meshcloud/meshcloud-docs/docs/meshcloud.policies.md

     2. Upon saving a new project, all policies between 'meshCustomer' and 'meshProject' are evaluated.
 2. Editing a project
     1. When adding a new location with a meshLandingZone all policies are evaluated between the 'meshProject' and the selected 'meshLandingZone'.
-    2. When adding a new meshCustomerUserGroup to a meshProject, all policies are evaluated between the 'meshProject' and the 'meshCustomerUserGroup'.
+    2. When adding a new meshUser or meshCustomerUserGroup to a meshProject, all policies are evaluated between the 'meshProject' and the 'meshUser/Group'.
     3. When changing a tag value (e.g. changing the environment) of a project, **all** policies related to the meshProject are evaluated as it impacts many meshObjects.
 The following meshObjects will be evaluated on to the project:
         - the meshCustomer the project lives in
         - all assigned meshLandingZones
         - all assigned meshUsers
         - all attached meshCustomerUserGroups
-3. Adding a meshCustomerUserGroup to a meshCustomer.
-All policies between 'meshCustomer' and 'meshCustomerUserGroup' are evaluated on the given 'meshCustomer' and 'meshCustomerUserGroup'.
+3. Adding a meshUser or meshCustomerUserGroup to a meshCustomer.
+All policies between 'meshCustomer' and 'meshUser/Group' are evaluated on the given 'meshCustomer' and 'meshUser/Group'.

 ### What happens when I violate a meshPolicy?